samislam/setdoc/README.md

     - **handleNotFoundError**: _boolean_, send the meaningful response if a requested document wasn't found, if set to false, `next()` is called with a *setDocNotFoundError* error (default: **true**).
     - **callNext**: _boolean_,call `next()` as the last step.
       - set to **true** only if you have middlewares to execute after this one.
-    - **post**: _function_, a post hook (i.e. a function, aka. life-time method) to be executed _after_ the querying the database and verifying weather the resource was found or not.
-      - This function gets called with the resolved value of the query.
-      - This method is pretty useful when you want to _transform_ the database response.
     - **propName**: _string_, the property name to set on the request object (default: **undefined**).
       - if this property is set, the options _ifSinglePropName_ and _ifMultiPropName_ will be ignored.
     - **ifSinglePropName**: _string_, the property name to set on the request object if the resolved value of the query wasn't an array (default : '**mainDoc**').